-AIM to manage IHT - the advantages of investing in the Alternative Investment Market
+The advantages of investing in the Alternative Investment Market to manage IHT

 With our families’ future financial wellbeing always in the back of our minds, we’d all welcome legitimate ways to manage inheritance tax (IHT) liability.
 One way to do this is by investing in the Alternative Investment Market (AIM).

 Important information: This service should be regarded as high risk as it is exclusively focused on equities.
 The portfolios are wholly invested in small capitalisation stocks.
 These companies are therefore more volatile and whilst they can offer great potential, growth is not guaranteed.
 The current inheritance tax rules and tax treatment of AIM shares may change in the future.
 We strongly recommend that clients discuss their financial arrangements with their tax adviser before investing, as the value of any tax relief is subject to individual circumstances.

 There are a number of measures you can put in place to safeguard at least some of your estate from IHT.
 For example, there are IHT advantages to be gained by investing in the Alternative Investment Market (AIM), which is why we at Canaccord Genuity Wealth Management created the IHT Portfolio Service in 2006, now in its 14th successful year.

 The IHT Portfolio Service looks after more than £130m of funds on behalf of 450 clients and invests in securities listed on AIM.